lisite19920722/smart-voice2/README.md

   and "cordova plugin add https://git-wip-us.apache.org/repos/asf/cordova-plugin-inappbrowser.git"<br>

 ## Last Part
-By running "ionic build android --prod --release" and "ionic run android --prod --release", the app can be added to the mobile phone
+By running "ionic build android --prod --release" and "ionic run android --prod --release --device", the app can be added to the mobile phone

 ### Notification